 In addition to promoting positive mental health, we aim to recognise and respond to mental ill health.
 In an average classroom, three children will be suffering from a diagnosable mental health issue.
 By developing and implementing practical, relevant and effective mental health policies and procedures we can promote a safe and stable environment for pupils affected both directly, and indirectly by mental ill health.

 We are committed to supporting and enhancing every child’s emotional health and wellbeing as they grow and mature.
 We offer a whole school approach to Personal, Social and Health Education, delivered via assemblies and during class time.
-In addition, we have a large pastoral team which consists of a Learning Mentor, Attendance Officer, Nurture workers, Behaviour Support Workers and a Parent Support Worker.
-Our Learning Mentor, Miss Park is also a ‘Mental Health First Aider’.
+In addition, we have a large pastoral team which consists of two Learning Mentor,s Attendance Officer, Nurture workers, Behaviour Support Workers and a Parent Support Worker.
+Our Learning Mentor, Mrs Senior -White is also a ‘Mental Health First Aider’.
 This team may provide a more specialist bespoke individual or small group intervention which provides support for pupils who are struggling with the complexities and difficulties of the modern world.

 Pupils are encouraged to access local support via WF-I-Can website.